kyllianj/John_Stachurski_A_Primer_in_Econometric_Theory/README.md

 # A Primer in Econometric Theory

-Code and Jupyter notebooks for the text [A Primer in Econometric Theory](http://johnstachurski.net/emet.html) by [John Stachurski](http://johnstachurski.net/).
+Code and Jupyter notebooks of [A Primer in Econometric Theory](http://johnstachurski.net/emet.html) by [John Stachurski](http://johnstachurski.net/).

 For more information see